 - Where is it?
 Florida

 The Florida Trail begins at Big Cypress National Preserve and ends at Gulf Islands National Seashore.
-The idea for the rail came from hiker Jim Kern who had recently returned to Miami after hiking the Appalachian Trail and the first blaze was painted in 1966.
-Hikers on the Florida trail can experience an incredibly wide range of ecosystems – from swamplands to pin plantations – and of course, wildlife including alligators, sea turtles, black bears and osprey.
+The idea for the trail came from hiker Jim Kern who had recently returned to Miami after hiking the Appalachian Trail and the first blaze was painted in 1966.
+Hikers on the Florida trail can experience an incredibly wide range of ecosystems – from swamplands to pine plantations – and of course, wildlife including alligators, sea turtles, black bears and osprey.

 Ice Age Trail